 In-person payments still matter during a pandemic.
 Here’s why kiosks are the best solution.

-As stay-at-home orders continue, local government buildings and utility payment centers remain closed.
 It’s important to make services and payment technology available online.
 But it’s equally important to provide safe in-person payment options for people paying bills like property taxes or water, heat, and electricity bills.
 Here’s why payment kiosks are the right solution for utility providers and state and local governments.

 Despite payment center closures, people are still paying in person

 Some of our clients have seen more customers pay by kiosk than ever before.
 One CityBase utility client closed all of its payment centers amid the spread of Covid, but they maintained access to its network of self-service payment kiosks.
 Their monthly average kiosk payment volume increased 19% in April from the previous three months — this April spike included 19,700 first-time kiosk users.

 CityBase payment kiosks are self-service and easy to use, enabling people to pay in person without putting your staff or customers at risk.
 The average transaction time on a CityBase kiosk is under a minute, keeping people moving quickly and eliminating lines.
 Our kiosk software is cloud-based and posts payments in real-time to underlying data sources.
 This enables your staff to manage revenue and billing questions remotely.